Tech Brief Video Series – Enterprise Networking

 TCP congestion control

 The TCP congestion control and network device buffer significantly affect the time it takes for the flow to complete.
-TCP was invented over 35 years ago and ensures that sent data blocks are received intact.
-It creates a logical connection between source-destination pairs and endpoints at the lower IP layer.
+TCP, invented over 35 years ago, ensures that sent data blocks are received intact.
+It also creates a logical connection between source-destination pairs and endpoints at the lower IP layer.

 The congestion control element was added later to ensure that data transfers can be accelerated or slowed down based on current network conditions.
 Congestion control is a mechanism that prevents congestion from occurring or relieves it once it appears.
 For example, the TCP congestion window limits how much data a sender can send into a network before receiving an acknowledgment.

-In the following lab guide, I have a host and a web server with a packet sniffer attached.
+In the following lab guide, I have attached a host and a web server with a packet sniffer.
 All ports are in the default VLAN, and the server runs the HTTP service.
-Once we open up the web browser on the host to access the server, we can see the operations of TCP with the 3-way handshake.
+Once we open the web browser on the host to access the server, we can see the operations of TCP with the 3-way handshake.
 We have captured the traffic between the client PC and a web server.

-TCP uses a three-way handshake process to connect the client and server.
-(SYN, SYN-ACK, ACK) First things first: Why is a three-way handshake called a three-way handshake?
-The reason is that three segments are exchanged between the client and server to establish a TCP connection.
+TCP uses a three-way handshake to connect the client and server (SYN, SYN-ACK, ACK).
+First things first: Why is a three-way handshake called a three-way handshake?
+Three segments are exchanged between the client and server to establish a TCP connection.

 Big buffers vs. small buffers